IN DEPTH EXPERTISE, CAPABILITIES, AND PARTS INVENTORY

 Our Cooper facility in Houston, Texas serves as our Enterprise center of excellence (COE) within Cooper’s global support network.
 The shop is a certified nuclear cylinder head repair facility and maintains a stock of exchange units to get customers up and running quickly in an emergency.

 Genuine O.E.M.
 Cooper parts for Enterprise engines and compressors are backed with decades of engineering, manufacturing, and in-field experience in material wear.
 Cooper provides spare Enterprise engine parts that are manufactured to the latest standards and technical advancements.
-From our Enterprise parts manufacturing centers in Houston, Texas to our Enterprise COE in Houston, Texas, we are committed to making every Enterprise part with our own brand of O.E.M. quality and to O.E.M. standards.
+From our Enterprise parts manufacturing centers in Houston, Texas to our center of excellence in Houston, Texas, we are committed to making every Enterprise part with our own brand of O.E.M. quality and to O.E.M. standards.
 We are committed to stocking and delivering Enterprise engine parts to our customers quickly and efficiently, and that’s why we house thousands of Enterprise part numbers at our dedicated central distribution center in Houston Texas, and in our field locations around the world.

-ENTERPRISE engine SERVICE & REPAIRS
+SERVICE & REPAIRS

 Cooper provides a complete line of engine field and shop services for Enterprise engines and compressors, and we have been doing it for decades.
-From preventative maintenance, to shop and field overhauls, to field machining, to repairs in our many global shops, our Cooper service teams are fully trained on Enterprise engines and stand ready to assist our customers with all their service needs.
+From preventative maintenance, to shop and field overhauls, to field machining, to repairs in our many global shops, our Cooper service teams are fully trained on engines and stand ready to assist our customers with all their service needs.

 For decades, Cooper has been providing technology and engineering services for Enterprise engine upgrades.
 With our advanced technologies, expertise, and project management experience, we offer Enterprise upgrades to reduce engine emissions, increase horsepower, improve efficiencies and reliability of your equipment, and reduce maintenance costs.